-French Voice for dubbing
+French Voice over artist for dubbing / Dubbing actress

 Dubbing is the technique which replaces the voice of a foreign actor by a French voice recorded in the studio.